 Given the size of the Gulf, Sutton thought early on the oil might just dissipate.
-But then he saw models showing unprecedented impact of the Deepwater Horizon disaster - a threat to the abundance of life in the Gulf.

-"It was an entire Gulf of Mexico-wide event," Sutton said.
+But then he saw models showing unprecedented impact of the Deepwater Horizon disaster a threat to the abundance of life in the Gulf.
+"It was an entire of Sutton said.